Why Period Panties?

 Where is the underwear designed and produced?

-The bamboo is cut and taken to a fabric mill that is in Shenzhen, which is about 300 km from the bamboo plantation.
+We source our fabric from a mill that is in Shenzhen, which is about 300 km from the bamboo plantation.
 Our factory based in the same city, and it currently produces all our underwear.

 Does Bambody support any charities?

-We'd like to help change this, so we are currently working with 2 charities that have community support and welfare programs in Africa and Cambodia.
+We'd like to help change this, so we are currently currently working with 2 charities that have community support and welfare programs in Tanzania and Cambodia: